Consumers Energy: Nuclear

 Consumers Energy operated the Big Rock Point Nuclear Power Plant near Charlevoix, Michigan.
 The plant operated for 35 years, until 1997 when it closed.
 It was Michigan's first nuclear power plant and the United States' fifth nuclear plant, capable of producing 67 megawatts of electricity.
-Palisades Nuclear Generating Station (five miles south of South Haven) was previously owned by Consumers Energy and was shut down in May of 2022.
+Palisades Nuclear Generating Station (five miles south of South Haven) was previously owned by Consumers Energy and was shut down in May 2022.

 Fossil fuels

 Coal

 Consumers Energy's largest power plant is the coal-powered J.H.
 Campbell power plant between Holland and Grand Haven.
-The other remaining coal-fired plant is the D.E.
+The other remaining coal-fired plant was the D.E.
 Karn generating station located on Saginaw Bay near Bay City.
+In 2024 it closed Karn coal fired units 1 and 2 leaving only Karn 3 and 4 to continue operating on natural gas and fuel oil.
 The Cobb power plant in Muskegon; the Whiting power plant on Lake Erie in Luna Pier, just north of the Michigan-Ohio state line and the J.C.
 Weadock Generating Plant were all coal plants that ceased operating in 2016.
 Consumers Energy originally planned to close its remaining coal plants by 2040 but the plan was sped up to close all plants by 2025.

 Natural gas

 The Midland Cogeneration Venture in Midland was formerly owned by Consumer Power and still supplies power to them.
 Additional natural gas units are planned to replace the retiring coal plants.

+In 2014 Consumers Energy started the process of purchasing the DPC Juniper power plant located in Jackson, MI.
+The sale was completed in 2016.
+The plant was renamed to Jackson Generation Station and has the capacity of 540 megawatts.

+Recently in June 2023, Consumers Energy completed the purchase of the Covert Generation Station located in Van Buren County.
+This plant has a 1,176 megawatt capacity.

 Consumers Energy also uses natural gas and oil peaking units.
 These include the Zeeland Generating Station, Karn 3&4 Generating Station, and combustion turbine stations.